 How Does Uber or Lyft Car Insurance Work?

 Uber and Lyft have many rules for their drivers, some of which involve insurance.
-Drivers are required to carry their own car insurance to drive for Uber or Lyft.
-In Wisconsin drivers are required to have vehicle insurance anyway, so this just provides another entity requiring the driver to be covered.
+Uber or Lyft drivers in Wisconsin must carry their own car insurance as a requirement.
+The state already mandates drivers to have vehicle insurance, and this adds another entity that enforces coverage for drivers.

 Unfortunately, many insurance companies do not provide coverage for those using personal vehicles to drive for Uber or Lyft.
 This means that even though the driver may have insurance, it might not provide any coverage.